onnx/onnx/docs/Operators.md

 <dt><tt>keepdims</tt> : int (default is 1)</dt>
 <dd>Keep the reduced dimension or not, default 1 means keep reduced dimension.</dd>
 <dt><tt>noop_with_empty_axes</tt> : int (default is 0)</dt>
-<dd>Defines behaviour if 'axes' is empty.
-Default behaviour with 'false' is to reduce all axes.
+<dd>Defines behavior if 'axes' is empty.
+Default behavior with 'false' is to reduce all axes.
 When axes is empty and this attribute is set to true, input tensor will not be reduced,and the output tensor would be equivalent to input tensor.</dd>
 </dl>

 #### Inputs (1 - 2)